wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
-8.3c : 24-June-2026 by wavemotion-dave
+8.4 : 27-June-2026 by wavemotion-dave
+  * Fix for TIA rendering that fixes Aardvark and probably others.
   * Fix for banking on Squish-Em-Deluxe (F8) so dummy read on RTI properly hits the hotspot.
-  * Another round of optimizations for the ARM Thumbulator to gain a bit more speed.

-8.3b : 23-June-2026 by wavemotion-dave
   * Hotfix for PAL rendering which was causing the LCD to misbehave.
+True-sync is NTSC only for now.
-  * After another round of ARM Thumbulator optimizations, I've decided to peel back on some of the 'unsafe' code that I've been using to gain speed.
-In the end, the speed optimizations and the improved accuracy have balanced themselves out - so 8.3a is roughly equivalent to 8.3 in terms of raw speed but has a improved ARM Thumb emulation for a nice gain of accuracy.
-Just hoping there are no bugs :)
+  * Full cleanup of ARM Thumbulator.
+I've decided to peel back on some of the 'unsafe' code that I've been using to gain speed.
+    In the end, the speed optimizations and the improved accuracy have balanced themselves out - so 8.4 is still a bit faster than 8.3 in terms of raw speed but has a improved ARM Thumb emulation for a nice gain of accuracy.
+  * Lots of cleanup and both ARM and 6502 optimizations as time permitted.
+Better accuracy and improved speed all-around.

 8.3 : 21-June-2026 by wavemotion-dave
   * Improved CDFJ+ driver to eek out another frame or two.